PR TOOLS & FAQS

 Understanding which languages are spoken in which areas is important to the success of any public relations activity in Africa.
 For example, if you’re planning press release distribution or another PR activity in East Africa, you’ll want to include the Swahili language.
 This language is spoken by over 100 million people.
 Another example, Luganda, is the major language of Uganda, spoken by over 16 million people and used by some of the most influential media houses in Uganda.

-To help PR professionals plan their press release distribution and PR activities in Africa, APO Group has released a Language Search Tool, which includes all 54 African countries – available for use at http://apo-opa.com/public_relations_africa_tools.php#anchor2.
+To help PR professionals plan their press release distribution and PR activities in Africa, APO Group has released a Language Search Tool, which includes all 54 African countries – available for use at https://apo-opa.com/public_relations_africa_tools.php#anchor2.
 The Language Search Tool will show you which languages are spoken in the areas you are targeting for your press release or other public relations activities in Africa.

 After using this tool, even if only once, you’ll understand how perse the languages of this continent are.
 If you want to reach the maximum number of people and do so in a way that is clear and well-received, English, French, Arabic and Portuguese are not enough; it is imperative that you take into consideration the wide variety of languages spoken in Africa.